otagobioinformaticsspringschool/2024/index.md

 - 9:30 - 16:30, 21 November - 25 November 2022
 - University of Otago, Dunedin, New Zealand

 This is an in-person event.
+There will be COVID-19 mitigation measures in place determined by the requirements/advice at the time of the event.

 Day | Topic